 Self Assessment Results

 Out of all the occupations you explored, at some point in the process, you narrowed your choices down to one of them.
 That is the one you plan to pursue.
 You may even have two occupations—one to aim for in the short term and one to strive for in the long term.
-They should be related, the second being one that is a step up from the first.
 For example, you can say you want to become a nurse's aid first, and then after you get some experience, you plan to become a registered nurse.

 Short Term and Long Term Goals

-If your long term occupational goal is to become a lawyer, here's what your short and long term plans might look like:
+If your long term occupational goal is to become a lawyer, here's what your short-term and long-term plans might look like: